bernatferragut/FutureWeb-blog/_posts/08-12-18-FW-The First Computer.md

 After diving into it's most known piece of art, the Ars Brevis ( the smaller version of the Ars Ultima ), I have found the need to rewrite a brand new site with the foundations of his computational thinking.

-Following the steps of the Llullist Yannis Dambers I have reedited the Ars Infusa English translation of the original latin one.
+Following the steps of the 'Llullist' Yannis Dambergs I have reedited the Ars Infusa English translation of the original latin one.

-Adding the code in javascript for each of the pieces has created a rather new mix of old and new, that puts on to the table the incredible moment to study again this pioneet of computational thinking and re evaluate and study all his theories from a modern and contemporary point of view.
+Building the Llullian figures with javascript code creates a rather original mix of old and new, showing the incredible momentum of the Llullian ideas.
+It's time to rediscover this Computational Thinkning pioneer and study all his theories from a modern and contemporary point of view.

-I hope you like it and more important that you try to use it...so to say ... let's compute with Llull again.
+I hope you like try to use it...and as Leibniz ( Llull's fan ) use to say ... let's compute with Llull again.

 ## [LINK - COMPUTATIONAL THINKING ORIGINS](http://ars-infusa.surge.sh/)